energinet-open-incubator/innersource-collaboration/guides/decision_making_policy.md

 Polls will be posted in the [Discussion forum](https://github.com/project-origin/origin-collaboration/discussions).
 The decision-making in polls follows a lazy consensus approach, inspired by the [Apache definition](https://community.apache.org/committers/lazyConsensus.html) of the concept.

-If the Poll doesn't follow the [Contribution Guidelines](link-here)
+If the poll doesn't follow the [Contribution Guidelines](link-here), the trus...

 ### Decision Criteria
 - In Project-Origin the lazy consensus approach entails that silence, or not answering the poll, is consent to whatever gets most votes.